What is Irenka?

-Do not stop using Irenka without first talking to your doctor.
+Do not stop using Irenka without first asking your doctor.

 You should not use Irenka if you are allergic to it.

-Do not take Irenka within 5 days before or 14 days after you have used an MAO inhibitor, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.
+Do not take Irenka within 5 days before or 14 days after you have used an MAO inhibitor, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, or tranylcypromine.
 A dangerous drug interaction could occur.

-Be sure your doctor knows if you also take stimulant medicine, opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
-These medicines may interact with Irenka and cause a serious condition called serotonin syndrome.
+Tell your doctor if you also take stimulant medicine, opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
+An interaction with Irenka could cause a serious condition called serotonin syndrome.

 liver or kidney disease;